 Sometimes, our doctors may be called away to attend to birthing patients, perform a procedure, or they may be delayed spending time with a challenging consult.
 It is always a good idea to call 30 mins prior to your appointment to enquire if there is any significant delays.

 I have an urgent query to ask the doctors / nurse about my care at Tamar O&G outside your opening hours.
 What should I do?

 If the matter is urgent, or you are in pain, bleeding heavily or unwell, please either call your GP or the Emergency Department at LGH on 6777.6777.
-Alternatively, if your query is non urgent, please email us at firstname.lastname@example.org and we will endeavour to get back to you as soon as possible.
-Emails are checked most nights and dealt with as quickly as possible.
+Alternatively, if your query is non urgent, please call us and we will endeavour to get back to you as soon as possible.
 If you have an obstetric related query that is urgent, please call the Birthing Suite on 6777.8960

 What services are offered at your Practice?

-In addition to general obstetrics and gynaecology, we provide advanced laparoscopy (key hole) and pelvic floor surgery, vaginal laser treatment for atrophy and pain and colposcopic assesment of the cervix.
+In addition to general obstetrics gynaecology and fertility, we provide advanced laparoscopy (key hole) and pelvic floor surgery, vaginal laser treatment and colposcopy.

 Is termination of pregnancy offered at Tamar O&G?

-We do not offer this service at TasGynae.
+We do not offer this service on site.
 For more information on the service provider that offers termination of pregnancy, please click here.

 Do you see patients that are not privately insured?